bogzbonny/yeehaw/README.md

 into yeehaw It'd be an honour.
 If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's adjust it.
-All contributions merged are considered to have the same LICENSE as this repo.
+This repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).

-Additionally this repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).
+Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in the work, as defined in the Apache-2.0 license, shall be Apache-2.0 license, without any additional terms or conditions.